FlatFilers/platform-sdk-starter/examples/fields/SmartDateField.README.md

 ## Supported date formats
+SmartDateField will parse the following formats with no configuration out of the box.
 | Format       | Example                  | Explanation                                          |
 |:-------------|:-------------------------|------------------------------------------------------|
 | MonDDYY      | Feb072009                | Month abbreviation-Day-Year with leading zeros       |